IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Introduction

-To address these limitations of prior work, in this paper, we propose IRJIT, an \textit{explainable} information retrieval (IR) approach for JIT defect identification.
-IRJIT classifies a new commit into clean or buggy based on its similarity with past commits.
-To compute similarity, IRJIT exploits BM25 algorithm~\cite{BM25}.
-Next, for each identified buggy commit, IRJIT estimates its buggy lines using tf–idf term weights~\cite{salton1978term}.
-By relying on source code token frequencies instead of hand-crafted features such as code change or review metrics~\cite{mcintosh2017fix}, we make our approach readily deployable for any project with an active version control system and an issue tracker.
-Our approach offers several advantages over recent JIT approaches~\cite{hoang2019deepjit}~\cite{hoang2020cc2vec}: \begin{itemize} \item IRJIT works in an \textbf{online} manner which means it adapts over time by learning from new changes, as soon as they arrive, without the costs associated with re-training models.
-Being able to update online and quickly react to a change is desirable for the adoption of a JIT approach~\cite{wan2018perceptions}.
+For each identified buggy commit, IRJIT also estimates its buggy lines using \textit{term frequency × inverse document frequency} (tf–idf) term weights~\cite{salton1978term}.
+By relying on traditional document indexing using source code token frequencies instead of hand-crafted features such as code change or review metrics~\cite{mcintosh2017fix}, we make our approach readily deployable for any project with an active version control system and an issue tracker.
+Our approach offers several advantages over recent JIT approaches~\cite{hoang2019deepjit}~\cite{hoang2020cc2vec}: \begin{itemize} \item IRJIT operates in an \textbf{online} manner, which means that it can adapt over time by learning from new changes.
+IRJIT incrementally updates indexes as new commits arrive without undergoing frequent and extensive retraining, which can slow down the overall prediction process.
+Being able to update online and react promptly to changes is desirable for the adoption of a JIT approach~\cite{wan2018perceptions}.
+By reducing the costs associated with retraining models, IRJIT quickly reacts to changes, making it ideal for JIT-SDP.

-\item IRJIT is \textbf{explainable}~\cite{pornprasit2021jitline}\cite{dam2018explainable}.
-Developers can inspect source code documents that were used in prediction to understand why a commit was classified as buggy.
-These characteristics improve transparency and increase a practitioners' trust in the prediction~\cite{dam2018explainable}, while also making the fixing of an actual bug easier.
+\item IRJIT is \textbf{explainable} as it links predictions to their originating documents.
+It also ranks source code lines of identified buggy commits by riskiness, making it easier for developers to inspect source code documents that were used in prediction and understand why a commit was classified as buggy.
+These characteristics enhance transparency and increase practitioners' trust in predictions~\cite{dam2018explainable}, while potentially simplifying the bug-fixing process.

-\item IRJIT is \textbf{simple} since it draws its conclusions by matching against the past source code documents that developers are already familiar with.
-Moreover, it does not rely on a frequent and extensive retraining process which can slow down the overall prediction process.
+\item IRJIT is \textbf{simple} as it operates directly on source code without requiring additional hand-crafted features.
+It does not rely on complex machine learning or deep learning prediction models.
+Instead, it draws conclusions by matching current changes against the past source code documents that developers are already familiar with; hence, the results are also simpler to understand.

 \end{itemize}